Rift (video game): Gameplay

+Development

-DevelopmentRift was in development from 2006 until its release in 2011 and underwent extensive alpha testing, with beta testing finalizing the stress test portion of development.
+Rift was in development from 2006 until its release in 2011 and underwent extensive alpha testing, with beta testing finalizing the stress test portion of development.
 Trion Worlds CEO Lars Buttler has stated that Rift had an initial budget of "over 50 million".
 A trailer featuring game footage was released for the Electronic Entertainment Expo (E3) in late May 2009 and was featured on the 2009 Spike TV's Video Game Trailers program.
-The preview was viewed favorably by 1UP.com.
+The preview was viewed favorably by 1Up.com.
+Prior to its release, the game was frequently referred to as a "WoW killer", and having the potential to challenge World of WarCraft's dominance of the MMORPG genre.

 In early 2012, Rift adopted a free-to-play model (Rift Lite) with some restrictions for new and returning players up to level 20.
 In October 2012, for preparation of the expansion, Trion Worlds created a new server structure, where server capacity was "effectively doubled" and confined to a single wargroup.
 Currently there are 8 servers for North America and 10 servers for Europe.

 In November 2012, the game's first expansion Storm Legion was released.
 This expansion tripled the land mass of Telara; raised the level cap to 60; introduced dimensions, a form of player-housing; and added additional soul choices to each class.
 The expansion received generally positive reviews from game critics.
 Trion Worlds announced that Rift would become a free-to-play game on June 12, 2013.

 On June 12, 2013, Rift discontinued the subscription fee.
 Prior to that date, Rift required a monthly subscription fee for continued play, or purchase of prepaid game cards.
 Rift is now free to play up to the max level.
-There are however bonuses if you do choose to pay for "Patron" status.
+There are however bonuses if the player chose to pay for "Patron" status.

-On June 25, 2014 Trion Worlds announced the second expansion for Rift was in development. the expansion entitled Rift: Nightmare Tide was released October 22, 2014.
+On June 25, 2014 Trion Worlds announced the second expansion for Rift was in development.
+The expansion entitled Rift: Nightmare Tide was released October 22, 2014.
 The expansion added new content including a mini game called Minions, an expanded mentoring system, new zones including the Plane of Water, and raised the level cap to 65.

 In March 2016, Rift was given support for multicore processors and the client was updated to 64 bit to increase performance.

-On November 11, 2016, Rift released a third expansion Rift 4.0 Prophecy of Ahnket.
+On November 16, 2016, Rift released a third expansion Rift 4.0: Starfall Prophecy.
 This expansion added Celestial Lands including 5 new zones; raised the level cap to 70; introduced planar fragments, a system to upgrade fragments through Planar Infusion; and Legendary Powers.

 On July 20, 2017, Rift released expansion Rift 4.2 Celestial Storm.
 This expansion added a new zone to Celestial Lands and four new Primalist Souls.

-ReceptionRift received generally positive reviews from game critics.
-In August 2011, Trion announced that 1 million users/players have played the game and by January 2012 it had earned $100 million in total revenue.